-“VOTONI KËRPIN” is a campaign created by the Albanian Federation of Industrial Hemp and Cannabinoids for amending the Law nr.
+“VOTONI KËRPIN” is a campaign created by the National Albanian Hemp Industry Association for amending the Law nr.
 7975, date 26.7.1995 “On Narcotic Drugs and Psychotropic Substances” to allow the redevelopment of Albanian hemp industry for:

 - Increasing agriculture employment and exports.